waynecarter/simple-intelligence/README.md

 ### iPhone Setup

 These setups work well for mobile use.
-Some use cases include personal shopping, self checkout, order collection, package delivery, and ticket validation.
+Some use cases include personal shopping, self checkout, order collection, package delivery, ticket validation, and more.

 ![iPhone Demo Setup](images/iphone-demo-setup.png)